minhhung96966/AWS-DVA-C02/README.md

 - They only see IPs, ports, protocols, and other network connections.
 No logical resources can be changed with them.
 - NACLs cannot be assigned to specific AWS resources.
-- NACLs can be used with security groups to add explicit deny (Bad IPs/nets)
+- NACLs can be used with security groups to add explicit deny (Bad IPs/nets): generally you would use security groups to allow traffic and you'd use NACLs to deny traffic.
-- One subnet can only be assigned to one NACL at a time.
+- One subnet can only be assigned to one NACL at a time (default or custom).
+- A NACL can be associated with MANY Subnets.

 NACLs are processed in order starting at the lowest rule number until it gets to the catch all.
 A rule with a lower rule number will be processed before another rule with a higher rule number.

-### 1.5.7.
+### 1.5.8.
 Security Groups

+SGs is the second type of security filtering feature commonly used within AWS.

 - SGs are boundaries which can filter traffic.
 - Attached to a resource and not a subnet.